Sittensen murders: Organised crime rumours

 News frequently cited FOCUS, which claimed that an anonymous investigator confirmed that the special taskforce was assuming organised crime involvement, with "rituals" like tying victims up by the thumbs and single-gunshot killings being potential signs of the "yellow mafia".
 Berndt Georg Thamm considered Vietnamese involvement more likely than triads as the latter had less presence in Germany and operated more discreetly.
 The responsible police agencies declined to comment about the FOCUS report, but stated that they never seriously considered an organised crime link after the initial arrests.
 In court, it was also emphasised that the perpetrators were unlikely to be tied to organised crime since they hailed from wealthy parts of Vietnam, whereas Vietnamese organised crime recruits from the more impoverished central provinces.

 Another false report through Bild claimed that the two-year-old girl was found under her mother Anny Fan, and that she had shielded her daughter with her body, which was heavily reprinted in Chinese news, when she had actually been left with waitress Thi Oanh Nguyen.

 Liu Yuxiong, head of the Chinese-German Business Association (DCW), voiced doubts about the mafia theory, saying the organisation had no reports of protection rackets targeting Chinese restaurants in the country.
 He later complained about increased police searches due to profiling of Chinese delivery drivers leading to lower sales.
+The association also criticised the German press for making sensationalist reports and making "false accusations" against the Chinese community in Europe.
 A judicial scholar at the Free University of Berlin stated that the killings appeared more like a botched robbery and voiced concerns that the media response was negatively affecting the German public's view on Chinese immigrants.
 The day of the first reports, mafia researcher Dagobert Lindlau denied the involvement of triads, saying that "no one slaughters the cow they milk", emphasising that protection money earnings were minimal compared to other criminal ventures, and that a mass murder would attract attention for no discernible reason.

 After it was shown that there were no ties to triads, it was posited by media that the robbers had intentionally staged the murders as gangland killings to lead away suspicion, despite the shooting not being part of the original plan.
-Some newspapers like Hamburger Abendblatt wrongly claimed some form of triad involvement in retrospective reports in the 2010s.